Skip to Main Content

 Since Desert Storm, women have flown combat missions in Iraq and received the Silver Star.
 In 2014, Admiral Michelle Howard became the first Four Star Admiral.
 The first women graduated from ranger school in 2015 and the first three women graduated from marine infantry school in 2017.
 We’ve come a long way, haven’t we!?!

-On behalf of the entire MDVA, I say thank you to our women who have bravely served the nation in times of war and in peace.
+On behalf of the entire DVMF, I say thank you to our women who have bravely served the nation in times of war and in peace.
 Congratulations to our recent academy graduates, in the words of the Air Force, ‘Aim High!’

 Author: